MissingMaps/blog/2018-12-03-mapping-in-myanmar.md

 - Financial institutions
 - Offices
 - Public spaces
-- Transportations
+- Transportation infrastructure
 - Markets
 - Places of worship
 - Restaurants
 - Stadiums

-## From data collection training to providing data that can better facilitate collaborations
+## From data collection training to improved collaboration

 ### Identifying priority datasets and data collection

-This process looks at what kind of data currently exists and what points-of-interests are needed to fill in data gaps in OSM for this region.
+This process looked at what kind of data currently exists and what points-of-interests are needed to fill in data gaps in OSM for this region.
 Then, the trained data collectors were split into teams and collected the data using OpenMapKit (OMK).

 ### Cleaning and validating the data

-The collected points-of-interests were then downloaded and divided between teams for data quality checks and validation.
-Specifically two main things were flagged for quality control: (1) whether the language tags in English and in the Myanmar language are both correct and (2) if the geographic placements of the points are where they should be.
+The collected points-of-interest were then downloaded and divided between teams for data quality checks and validation.
+Specifically two main things were flagged for quality control: (1) whether the language tags in English and in the Myanmar language are both correct and (2) if the geographic placement of the points are where they should be.

 ### Uploading the data into OSM

-In Myanmar, the Red Cross among other organizations are interested in seeing the data put to practical use - to create either a large city map or a large-scale ward map for Mawlamyine with the new buildings recently added.
+In Myanmar, the Red Cross and other organizations are interested in seeing the data put to practical use to create either a large city map or a large-scale ward map for Mawlamyine with the new buildings recently added.

 ### Sharing datasets for improved collaboration